A polynomial bound on the number of minimal separators and potential maximal cliques in $P_6$-free graphs of bounded clique number: Introduction

 We say that a graph $G$ is \emph{$H$-free} for a graph $H$ if no induced subgraph of $G$ is isomorphic to $H$.
 The \emph{clique number} of a graph $G$ is the maximum cardinality of a set pairwise adjacent vertices of $G$.
 For an integer $t$, by $P_t$ we denote the path on $t$ vertices (and $t-1$ edges).
 The main result of this note is a short proof that $P_6$-free graphs of bounded clique number have a polynomial number of minimal separators and potential maximal cliques.

 \begin{theorem} Let $G$ be an $n$-vertex $P_6$-free graph of clique number $k$.
 Then, $G$ contains at most $(2n)^{k+1}$ minimal separators and at most $2^{2k+2} n^{2k+3}$ potential maximal cliques. \end{theorem} We remark that some additional condition to just $P_6$-freeness is needed for the conclusion of Theorem~\ref{thm:main}, as even the class of $P_5$-free graphs is not tame.
 This can be witnessed by \emph{prisms}: An $n$-prism consists of two $n$-vertex cliques with a matching in between; it is $P_5$-free but admits $2^n-2$ minimal separators.
-Furthermore, the $P_6$ cannot be replaced with $P_7$: \cite{CMPPR23} provides a construction of $P_7$-free graphs $G_n$ that have clique number $2$, $|V(G_n)| = 6n+2$, and at least $3^n$ minimal separators.
+Furthermore, the $P_6$ cannot be replaced with $P_7$: \cite{CMPPR23} provide a construction of $P_7$-free graphs $G_n$ that have clique number $2$, $|V(G_n)| = 6n+2$, and at least $3^n$ minimal separators.

 Our motivation for proving Theorem~\ref{thm:main} is two-fold.
-First, the proof is very simple, much simpler than the arguments giving polynomial-time algorithms for \textsc{Maximum Weight Independent Set} and related problems in $P_6$-free graphs without any assumption on the clique number~\cite{GrzesikKPP22}.
-Second, it gives examples of graph classes that are tame, but in which such problems as \textsc{$5$-Coloring} or \textsc{Odd Cycle Transversal} are NP-hard: \textsc{$5$-Coloring} is \textsf{NP}-hard in $P_6$-free graphs~\cite{Huang16} (and trivial in graphs of clique number larger than $5$) and \textsc{Odd Cycle Transversal} is \textsf{NP}-hard in $P_6$-free graphs of clique number at most $3$~\cite{DabrowskiFJPPR20,ChudnovskyKPRS21}.
-This answers negatively a question of Milani\v{c} and Piva\v{c}~\cite[Open problem~3]{MilanicP21}.
+First, the proof is very simple, much simpler than the arguments of~\cite{GrzesikKPP22} giving polynomial-time algorithms for \textsc{Maximum Weight Independent Set} and related problems in $P_6$-free graphs without any assumption on the clique number.
+Second, it gives examples of graph classes that are tame, but in which such problems as \textsc{$5$-Coloring} or \textsc{Odd Cycle Transversal} are NP-hard: \cite{Huang16} proved that \textsc{$5$-Coloring} is \textsf{NP}-hard in $P_6$-free graphs (and trivial in graphs of clique number larger than $5$) and \cite{DabrowskiFJPPR20,ChudnovskyKPRS21} proved that \textsc{Odd Cycle Transversal} is \textsf{NP}-hard in $P_6$-free graphs of clique number at most $3$.
+This answers negatively a question of~\cite[Open problem~3]{MilanicP21}.